twse/random-stuff/Readable Fonts/Turkic.md

 ## Fonts and keyboards
 Ernst Tremel created fonts and keyboards for Windows XP & above for writing Kurdish in Arabic, Cyrillic and Latin scripts.
 Download these from [here](https://www.skytower.org/~ernstjtremel/OpenTypeFont_KurdishAllAlphabets.htm).

-Lexa (1998) and LinguaFont (1998), by Raymond Hickey, includes a screen font for Turkish language.
+Lexa and LinguaFont (1998), two linguistic DOS programs by Raymond Hickey, includes a screen font for Turkish language.
 The built-in font is missing capital AIU circumflex and I dot above.

-Michael Everson created input utilities for macOS for Turkic languages.
+Michael Everson / Evertype created input utilities for macOS for Turkic languages.

 Noxchi (1993), by Howard M. Berlin, is a series of non-Unicode fonts designed for Chechen.
 All other accented letters are replaced with bullet.